How to draw trees: observe first

 Observe the details

-Don't be afraid to get up close and personal with trees to study their intricate details.
-Take note of the bark, the subtle variations in colour, and the delicate veins of the leaves.
-These small details can make a big difference.
+Get up close and personal with trees to discover their intricate details.
+Study the texture of the bark, the subtle colour variations, and the delicate leaf veins.
+These small details can make a big impact.

 Bark